 Soon after Tektronix had filed its lawsuit, the U.S. government tried to derail the entire process by filing a counterclaim against Tektronix, alleging that Tektronix had infringed upon two government patents.
 The government's counter-claim was the first time the U.S. government had ever accused any of its citizens of infringing its patents.
 The government counter-claim took valuable time but within the year the the Court had dismissed the government's claim.

-In order to make the Court familiar with the workings of an oscilloscope, the company screened for the Court Frank Hood's film The Oscilloscope Draws a Graph.
 The trial ended on March 4, 1966 after which the U.S. Court of Claims Commissioner indicated he would require up to a year to study the case before making his final judgment.
 It took until May, 1970, before the Commissioner ruled in favor of Tektronix.
 All eight of Tektronix' patent claims were ruled to be valid and infringed, which entitled Tektronix to recover reasonable and entire compensation for the unauthorized use by the government of its patented inventions.